+Conservation of current in one dimensional systems.
 One dimensional systems are of great importance despite, or because of their simplicity.
 The design of one dimensional systems is relatively easy.
-It requires Kirchhoff's law and little else.
-The dimensionality of these circuits rules out spatial singularities.
-Systems are more robust when steep slopes near infinities are not present to create severe sensitivity.
+Their dimensionality rules out spatial singularities.
+Systems are more robust when steep slopes and infinities are not present to create severe sensitivity.

-Branched one dimensional systems describe most of the electronic networks and circuits of our technology.
+Branched one dimensional systems describe the electronic networks and circuits of our technology.
 Branched one dimensional systems describe the metabolic pathways of biological cells that make life possible.
-Branched one dimensional systems can be described accurately by a simple generalization of Kirchhoff's law: all the J{total} that flows into a node must flow out [19-22].
+Branched one dimensional systems can be described accurately by a simple generalization of Kirchhoff's law: all the J{total} that flows into a node must flow out [20, 24-26].